BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on Discourse Lexicons

 \section{Understanding on Discourse Lexicons}

-This part presents \textbf{Task (1) Discourse Marker Understanding}.
-Owing to their polyfunctional nature, discourse markers such as the particle ``just'' and the adverbial ``otherwise'' have been extensively examined in formal semantics \citep{lee1987semantics, rohde2016filling, warstadt2020just, beltrama2022just}.
-These lexical items produce subtle yet diverse semantic and discourse effects.
+\textbf{Task (1) Discourse Marker Understanding} contains two newly curated datasets \textit{Just} (with two subsets: Just-Manual and Just-Subtitle) \citep{sheffield2025just} and \textit{Otherwise} \citep{liu2025otherwise}.
+Owing to their polyfunctional nature, discourse markers produce subtle yet diverse semantic and discourse effects \citep{lee1987semantics, rohde2016filling, warstadt2020just, beltrama2022just}.
 While human can reliably distinguish these discourse functions in context \citep{rohdediscourse2018}, the extent to which LLMs exhibit similar sensitivity and proficiency remains unclear.
-To investigate this, we incorporate newly curated \textit{Just} \citep{sheffield2025just} and \textit{Otherwise} \citep{liu2025otherwise} datasets into BeDiscovER.